Positive Psychology Practitioner Guidelines

-A Positive Psychology client is an individual who engages in support, or Positive Psychology Interventions with a qualified practitioner (whether paid or otherwise).
+A Positive Psychology client is an individual or organisation who engages in Positive Psychology Interventions with a qualified practitioner whether paid or otherwise.
 Interventions may include coaching, training, facilitation, mentoring, therapeutic, or psycho-educational skills and approaches.

 Code of Ethics & Professional Conduct